MEET THE TEAM

 CNQR is a global team of dynamic peer leaders, social disrupters and change makers.
 We work across global sectors in innovative, diverse and positively disruptive ways to change the current landscape of mental/brain health, wellness, and suicide prevention.
 We work collaboratively with our collective - delivering programs to corporates, school systems, communities and law enforcement/military.

-CO-FOUNDER & MANAGING PARTNER (CNQR)
+MANAGING PARTNER (CNQR)

-CEO (Kevin & Maragret Hines Foundation)
+CEO (Kevin & MarGAret Hines Foundation)

-Lauren is the incoming Manager of Communications.
+Lauren is the incoming Executive VP of Corporate Communications.
 Lauren was thrust into the suicide prevention and behavioral health world in 2008, after the death of her brother Aidon, by suicide.
 Since that life changing event, Lauren has accumulated over 9 years experience within the mental health & suicide prevention sectors, working in Australia.
 Prior to this she worked in an array of industries including; advertising, marketing, events management & PR.
 Alongside her own charity laurenbreen.com.au, Lauren hopes CNQR will create an innovate twist in the way behavioral health is funded and facilitated.

 CNQR Lived expertise consultant